Adaptive Evolutionary Framework for Safe, Efficient, and Cooperative Autonomous Vehicle Interactions: Simulation Results

 To verify the generalization of CEGT, different algorithm settings are also tested.
-Fig.~19 shows the speed distributions with variations over time for four AVs using the CEGT, Nash, and Stakelberg algorithms across 10 runs, with a collision penalty of -100.
-CEGT demonstrates clear advantages in maintaining higher and more stable speeds compared to Nash and Stakelberg.
-For AV 1, CEGT achieves a lower average speed than Nash and Stakelberg at most time points due to its cooperation-oriented decision-making.
+Fig.~19 shows the speed distributions with variations over time for four AVs using the CEGT, Nash, and Stackelberg algorithms across 10 runs, with a collision penalty of -100.
+CEGT demonstrates clear advantages in maintaining higher and more stable speeds compared to Nash and Stackelberg.
+For AV 1, CEGT achieves a lower average speed than Nash and Stackelberg at most time points due to its cooperation-oriented decision-making.
 This sacrifice by AV 1 allows other AVs to achieve significantly higher speeds.
 For AVs 2 to 4, CEGT maintains an average speed of approximately $10~\text{m/s}$ to $15~\text{m/s}$ throughout the simulation, reflecting efficient driving behavior.
-In contrast, Nash and Stakelberg show significantly lower average speeds, with Stakelberg remaining below $10~\text{m/s}$ and Nash often below $5~\text{m/s}$, highlighting inefficiencies.
+In contrast, Nash and Stackelberg show significantly lower average speeds, with Stackelberg remaining below $10~\text{m/s}$ and Nash often below $5~\text{m/s}$, highlighting inefficiencies.

-Fig.~20 shows the speed distributions with variations over time for four AVs using the CEGT, Nash, and Stakelberg algorithms across 10 runs, with a collision penalty of -200.
-For AV 1, CEGT displays a lower average speed compared to Nash and Stakelberg at most time points, as it prioritizes cooperation over individual performance.
+Fig.~20 shows the speed distributions with variations over time for four AVs using the CEGT, Nash, and Stackelberg algorithms across 10 runs, with a collision penalty of -200.
+For AV 1, CEGT displays a lower average speed compared to Nash and Stackelberg at most time points, as it prioritizes cooperation over individual performance.
 This trade-off enables other AVs to achieve substantially higher speeds.
 For AVs 2 to 4, CEGT consistently maintains an average speed ranging from $10~\text{m/s}$ to $15~\text{m/s}$ throughout the simulation, showcasing its ability to ensure efficient driving behavior.
-In comparison, Nash and Stakelberg exhibit significantly reduced average speeds, with Stakelberg staying below $10~\text{m/s}$ and Nash frequently falling under $5~\text{m/s}$, underscoring their lack of efficiency.
+In comparison, Nash and Stackelberg exhibit significantly reduced average speeds, with Stackelberg staying below $10~\text{m/s}$ and Nash frequently falling under $5~\text{m/s}$, underscoring their lack of efficiency.